chrisl8/Witchazzan/README.md

 I am using [Prettier](https://prettier.io/) and [Eslint](https://eslint.org/).
 The configurations for both are in the code.
 Don't worry about it if you don't want to run them, I will not reject any pull requests based on formatting, but if you want to "fit in" run your code through Prettier and Eslint first.
+NOTE: I assume you may and will set some things that Eslint complains about to "ignore" inline.
+That is perfectly fine and legitimate.
+Do not be a slave to Eslint, just run it and see what it says, and if you want to fix it, do so, if not, mark it as ignored inline.
 They are [easy to set up](https://imgs.xkcd.com/comics/will_it_work.png), and your IDE and VIM should both support them easily.

+## Updating dependencies

+Running `npm ci` uses the exact stack of dependencies that were set by the developer who commited the `package-loc.json` file.
+If you want to update dependencies:
+1. Run `npm outdated` to see what dependencies are out of date.
+2. Anything in red will automatically update, so ignore it.
+3. Anything in yellow will **not** be updated **unless* you incremeent the version number in `package.json`.
+4. Update the `package.json` file with new version numbers for the ones you want to update.
+5. Run `rm package-lock.json;rm -rf node_modules;npm install;npm outdated`.
+6. If you are happy with the results, then TEST the client and server to make sure that your new upgrades didn't break anything!
+7. Commit the changes to **both** the `package.json` and `package-lock.json` files.

+Now `npm ci` will use the new dependencies.

+## Deployment in Production

 ## Editing Tile Maps